 When a USB cable is plugged into a portable product, the inductance of the cable and the high-Q ceramic input capacitor form an L-C resonant circuit.
 If the cable does not have adequate mutual coupling or if there is not much impedance in the cable, it is possible for the voltage at the input of the product to reach as high as twice the USB voltage (~10V) before it settles out.
-In fact, due to the high voltage coefficient of many ceramic capacitors, a nonlinearity, the voltage may even exceed twice the USB voltage.
-To prevent excessive voltage from damaging the LTC3586-2/LTC3586-3 during a hot insertion, it is best to have a low voltage coefficient capacitor at the V{RUS} pin to the LTC3586-2/LTC3586-3.
+To prevent excessive voltage from damaging the LTC3556 during a hot insertion, it is best to have a low voltage coefficient capacitor at the V{RUS} pin to the LTC3556.
 This is achievable by selecting an MLCC capacitor that has a higher voltage rating than that required for the application.
-For example, a 16V, X5R.
-10μF capacitor in a 1206 case would be a better choice than a 6.3V, X5R, 10uF capacitor in a smaller 0805 case.
+For example, a 16V, X5R, 10μF capacitor in a 1206 case would be a more conservative choice than a 6.3V, X5R, 10μF capacitor in a smaller 0805 case.
+The size of the input overshoot will be determined by the "Q" of the resonant tank circuit formed by C{IN} and the input lead inductance.
+It is recommended to measure the input ringing with the selected components to verify compliance with the Absolute Maximum specifications.

-Alternatively, the soft connect circuit (Figure 7) can be employed.
+Alternatively, the following soft connect circuit (Figure 8) can be employed.
 In this circuit, capacitor C1 holds MP1 off when the cable is first connected.
 Eventually C1 begins to charge up to the USB input voltage applying increasing gate support to MP1.
 The long time constant of R1 and C1 prevent the current from building up in the cable too fast thus dampening out any resonant overshoot.